aghoshpro/myProjects/GenAI/README.md

 - Create a segmentation mask by differentiating between the subject and background of an image and create a matrix of pixels indicating the locations of these two components
 - Given a text prompt and the pixel locations of the subject or background, replace part of the image with an AIgenerated image
-- Connect your inpainting pipeline to a web interface that allows users to upload their own images and specify their own text prompts udacity
+- Connect your inpainting pipeline to a web interface that allows users to upload their own images and specify their own text prompts Udacity

 ## Project 4 - Personalized Real Estate Agent